ruben1191018/cogsi-1190914-1191018-1191042/ca2/README.md

 ## Part 1 - Alternative(Ant)

+### Step 0 - Comparison between Ant and Gradle in Build Automation

+#### Build Automation Features

+Gradle and Apache Ant are both popular build tools for Java applications, but they offer distinct approaches to automation, flexibility, and extensibility.

+1 - Declarative vs. Procedural Approach:

+- Gradle: Gradle uses a declarative approach to build automation, which means that the build file (typically written in Groovy or Kotlin) describes what to do.
+Gradle implicitly handles dependencies between tasks and automatically applies best practices for task execution.
+  - Example: In the Gradle build file, we defined tasks like runServer and runClient, and Gradle automatically handled the task execution order and classpath setup based on project configuration.
+- Ant: Ant, on the other hand, follows a procedural approach, meaning that you explicitly define how each step should be executed.
+Every action, such as compiling code or creating directories, must be specified explicitly.
+  - Example: In the Ant build file, we had to manually specify the directories for compiled classes, explicitly call javac to compile code, and define classpaths in various targets.
+Ant also requires manual definition of dependencies between tasks (e.g., the runServer target depends on the jar target).

+2 - Extensibility and Plugins:

+- Gradle: Gradle offers a wide range of plugins that extend its functionality, making it highly flexible.
+For example, plugins for Java, Kotlin, Android, and more are easily integrated into a build script with a single line of configuration.
+    - Example: In the provided Gradle build file, the application plugin is used to simplify the task of building and running Java applications, which includes configuring the main class and handling dependencies like Log4J.
+- Ant: Ant does not have a formal plugin system like Gradle.
+However, you can extend it by writing custom Ant tasks or incorporating external libraries.
+Writing custom tasks in Ant requires additional boilerplate code.
+    - Example: To implement custom logic in Ant, you would need to write Java classes extending Ant’s Task class, whereas in Gradle, writing new tasks is as simple as adding them to the build script using the task keyword.

+3 - Dependency Management:

+- Gradle: Gradle has built-in dependency management, relying on Maven or Ivy repositories.
+It handles transitive dependencies and ensures that the correct versions of libraries are used.
+  - Example: In the Gradle file, we defined dependencies like Log4J and JUnit directly using the implementation and testImplementation configurations, and Gradle fetched them from Maven Central automatically.
+- Ant: Ant lacks built-in dependency management.
+You need to manually manage dependencies by downloading the libraries and including them in the lib folder or specifying their location.
+  - Example: In the Ant file, we had to manually place JAR files (Log4J and JUnit) in the lib directory and add them to the classpath.

+#### Extending with New Functionality

+Both tools can be extended with new tasks or features, but the process is more streamlined in Gradle.

+- Gradle:
+  - Adding new functionality in Gradle is simple.
+You can define new tasks using the task keyword, and existing tasks can be modified or extended with task configuration blocks.
+  - Example: We defined new tasks like runServer and runClient directly in the Gradle build file.
+Each task was configured with a description, classpath, and arguments without any need to write additional Java code or create custom task classes.
+  - Gradle’s plugin ecosystem further simplifies adding complex functionality like Docker integration, code quality tools, or continuous integration support.
+- Ant:
+  - Ant allows the creation of new tasks, but it typically requires writing a custom task class in Java and registering it in the build file.
+This makes extending Ant more complex than Gradle.
+  - Example: In the Ant build file, we had to explicitly define every task using the
+<target> element and manage dependencies between tasks using depends.
+To create more advanced
+tasks, I would need to write custom Java code.
+  - While Ant has some prebuilt tasks and libraries, integrating complex functionality often requires much more manual configuration than in Gradle.

+#### Comparison of Task Definition

+- Gradle: Tasks are defined declaratively and can be reused or configured dynamically with minimal code.
+For example, the runClient and runServer tasks were defined with just a few lines of configuration using the JavaExec task type.

+- Ant: Tasks in Ant are defined procedurally using <target> elements.
+Each task must be manually defined, and the build script tends to grow significantly as more functionality is added.
+For instance, the runServer task required explicit classpath and argument management.

+#### Applying Ant to Solve the Same Goals

+If we were to solve the same goals using Ant (as outlined in this assignment), the process would be as follows:

+1 - Building the Application:

+- We would need to define a compile target that compiles the Java source code, and a jar target to package the compiled classes into a JAR file.
+This was implemented in the Ant build file with explicit use of <javac> and <jar> tasks.

+2 - Running the Server and Client:

+- In Ant, the runServer and runClient tasks were defined using the <java> task, with classpaths and arguments manually specified.
+These tasks launch the respective classes with the correct arguments (e.g., 59001 for the server port).

+3 - Unit Testing:

+- We used the <junit> task in Ant to run unit tests.
+The classpath for test execution had to be manually managed, and test reports were generated in a specified directory.
+This approach is more manual than Gradle’s built-in test task, which uses the JUnit platform out of the box.

+4 - Backup and Archiving:

+- In Ant, we created a backup target that copies the source code to a backup directory, followed by a zipBackup target that creates a ZIP archive.
+These tasks were implemented using <copy> and <zip>, which required explicit file handling and directory setup, unlike the simplified Copy and Zip tasks in Gradle.

+#### Conclusion of Comparison between Ant and Gradle in Build Automation

+Overall, Gradle offers a more modern, declarative, and efficient way to manage build automation compared to Ant.
+It simplifies dependency management, extends functionality easily via plugins, and offers a clean way to define tasks without needing boilerplate.
+Ant, while powerful and flexible, requires more manual setup, making it less efficient for large or complex projects where Gradle’s features shine.

+While Ant can solve the same goals as Gradle (as demonstrated in this assignment), Gradle is generally more suitable for modern projects, especially with its better support for complex builds, plugins, and automated dependency management.

 ### Step 1- Create Ant task to execute server

 To execute the chat server in Ant, we created a custom target in the build.xml file named